asreview/asreview-makita/README.md

 ### Prerequisites:

 ```
-Python version: It is recommended to use Python 3.11.
-However, this package is compatible with any Python version from 3.8 to 3.12.
+Python 3.11 recommended; compatible with Python 3.8 to 3.12.
 ```

 ### Install the Makita extension with pip: